berry2012/kubeadm-lab-on-aws/README.md

 - 1 Kubectl Client

 # Default Kubernetes v1.26.0.

-How to specifying a different Kubernetes Release Version
+## How to specify a different Kubernetes Release Version

 **Update 1.XX.X-00 based on Kubernetes release version in deployments/setup.sh** **Update 1.XX.X-00 based on Kubernetes release version in deployments/deployment.yml for the Kubectl Client**

-Kubernetes v1.26.0 requires contained version 1.6.X and above
+Kubernetes v1.26.0 requires contained version 1.6.X and above.
+Be sure to check for all package dependencies before changing the k8s version.

 ## Node Details
 - All the provisioned instances run the same OS